Strategy

 Once you no longer believe Jehovah’s Witnesses teachings, or decide you do not want to be one of Jehovah’s Witnesses anymore, it is essential you take time to decide your next steps.
 It is natural to want to tell others how you feel, or about information you have found, but the consequences can be drastic and cause life long damage.
 Please take time to look through this section to understand what will happen if you tell others you no longer believe, and options on how to leave.

-By Anonymous (iStock) Credit:Highwaystarz-Photography The idea of becoming independent is both exciting and terrifying.
-If you’re in a household that’s less than ideal, figuring out how to get by on your own is something that’s better sorted sooner rather than...
+The idea of becoming independent is both exciting and terrifying.
+If you’re in a household that’s less than ideal, figuring out how to get by on your own is something that’s better sorted sooner rather than later.
+There are five important steps with developing self-sufficiency.

 Meeting With Elders

-This section is designed to assist a therapist whose client reveals having current or past involvement with Jehovah’s Witnesses.
-A common complaint from former Jehovah’s Witnesses seeking professional assistance is that their religious experience was downplayed and...
+This section is for therapists whose client reveals involvement with Jehovah’s Witnesses.
+A complaint from former Jehovah’s Witnesses seeking professional assistance is that their religious experience was downplayed and not understood.
+This article covers the most important factors for offering constructive guidance.

 Live Support